Brakes & Wheels

 Note: One of my early 2016 projects was the replacement of the ducting that came with the newer Lambert kit.
 Unfortunately, when they took over for Quantum, a different ducting was included that was not as durable as what they used to use.
 I was aware of it when I installed the parts initially, but went with it anyway.
 Since the original hose is definitely on the stiffer side, I had some issues with it contacting the inner edge of my wheels, which wore through it in a few spots.
 Not a big deal since replacing it is easy enough: simply look for aircraft SCAT ducting, which is rated for temperatures of 550°F+ (definitely higher than what I had originally).
 I ended up ordering a section from Jegs, which was one of the better deals out there, but it can be found just about anywhere.
 This is also the same "orange" tubing that came with the FRPP Boss kit, and can also be replaced through any number of vendors.

 While the OEM 17x9" SVT wheels (formerly FRPP p/n M-1007-S179) are fantastic looking, I think the '00R wheels are even nicer.
 It also helped that I scored a mint-condition set off an original '00R for a price I couldn't pass up.
 While I did love the idea that the new wheels would go great with the rest of my R parts, I knew I was going to pay a price in the weight department.
-Unfortunately, the 18x9.5" wheels (formerly FRPP p/n M-1007-R189) topped the scales at just over 28 pounds each.
+Unfortunately, the 18x9.5" wheels (formerly FRPP p/n M-1007-R189 or M-1007-R189C) topped the scales at just over 28 pounds each.
 Had I been a serious racer, these wheels would definitely not be an option due to their weight, but for street driving, they were going to work fine (my next favorites are the Forgestar F14 - incredible looking and light!).

-Overall, these wheels fit much nicer due to not only their extra width, but different offset compared to the original set.
+Overall, these fit much nicer due to not only their extra width, but different offset compared to the original wheels.
 Since the backspacing is the same, they have an identical amount of clearance inside the fender well, but with slightly less offset (wheel centerline to mounting face) the R wheel is pushed out just a bit more, which is perfect.
 For a quick comparison of the wheel specs, see the table below.

 They really are a great looking wheel, and as an added bonus, they are ridiculously easy to keep clean.
 They also came with the original 2.5" center caps which are another nice touch (not to be confused with the 2.25" caps from the '95 R wheels).
 Fortunately, for anyone else that owns these, the caps are still available after all these years from FRPP as M-1096-J, but I made sure to stock up on an extras just in case.
 Along those lines, the standard "SVT" caps will also fit and are still available as FRPP M-1096-N or through Ford as 2M5Z-1130-AA.
 Oddly enough, those caps cost about half as much through Ford, so grab them while they are still around!